 Growing up in a California mansion, Karla watched as her father put others before himself while he worked as a butler.
 After her father's death, Karla's mother was forced to work three jobs just to put her through the best colleges.
 During this time, Karla vowed to always place herself first, so that she would never end up like her parents.
 She also vowed to only be around people that she could control.
 After she graduated from high school, Karla moved onto college and attended many lectures taught by Doctor Leonard Samson.
-She ultimately received an M.D. specializing in Psychiatry and built a successful practice for herself.
+She ultimately received an M.D. specializing in psychiatry and built a successful practice for herself.
 However, Karla was still dissatisfied with having to depend on her clients for income, so she began to work with Dr. Faustus and other criminals to fulfill her lust for power and control.
 During this time, Doctor Faustus taught Karla some of his methods of psychology in an unofficial capacity, giving her extensive knowledge in this area.
 Karla was asked to help the prison board with the original Moonstone, Lloyd Bloch, due to the outlandish cost of the cell he was required to be contained in.
 After learning of its powers, she devised a way to make him reject the Moonstone, using a hallucinogenic gas which caused him to believe that he was a monster and then to reject the stone.
 When Karla picked up the stone, it was absorbed into her body and she took on its powers.
 A new Moonstone was born.
 Moonstone then joined the Corporation and briefly controlled the Hulk and caused General Thunderbolt Ross to have a nervous breakdown.
 Craving more power, she stole the Enervator from Dr. Curt Conners in order to go to the moon to attain more Moonstones.
-After being recruited by Egghead and Baron Heinrich Zemo she joined the Masters Of Evil until she was jailed for her crimes.
+After being recruited by Egghead and Baron Heinrich Zemo she joined the Masters of Evil until she was jailed for her crimes.

 Moonstone was created by Marv Wolfman and Frank Robbins and first appeared in Captain America #192 in 1975 as Karla Sofen, but made her full appearance as Moonstone in Incredible Hulk #228 in 1978.
 She first appeared as Meteorite, a member of the Thunderbolts, in issue 449 of the Incredible Hulk, published in 1997.

 Major Story Arcs